tumi8/tumi8-theme/README.md

 ### Multi Layer Navigation

 If you have more complex setups, use a `navigation.yml` file under `_data/navigation.yml`.
-Currently only supported for the `page` layout with two levels.
+Currently only supporting two levels.
 See https://portal.mytum.de/corporatedesign/livingstyleguide/section-3.html if you want to extend the functionality.
 For example: